 This will depend on your needs and those of your baby.
-You should have at least three postnatal appointments with your local continuity team or community midwife.
+You should have at least 3 postnatal appointments with your local continuity team or community midwife.
 These will take place once you have been discharged from hospital: on your first full day at home, then on day 5 and day 10.
 These appointments may be a mixture of face-to-face care at home or in a clinic, and telephone consultations, where this is appropriate.
 After your postnatal appointment on day 10, your care will be transferred to your local health visiting team.

-After the birth, is there any increased risk of getting coronavirus to me or my baby?
+After the birth, is there any increased risk of getting coronavirus for me or my baby?

 There is no evidence that women who have recently had a baby and are otherwise well are at increased risk of contracting coronavirus or of becoming seriously unwell.
 A recently pregnant woman’s immune system is regarded as normal unless she has other forms of infection or underlying illness.

-It will help to eat a healthy, balanced diet, do some mid exercise and follow the current government guidelines.
+It will help to eat a healthy, balanced diet, do some mild exercise and follow the current government guidelines.
 Children, including newborns, do not appear to be at high risk of becoming seriously unwell with the virus.
 But hygiene is, as always, important for anyone who lives in your home.
 Anyone who enters the home should washing their hands thoroughly and follow social distancing guidelines.